Food Control CertHE

 Assessment

-Assessments must pass with 40% or greater unless they are a core competency which are set in line with our accrediting body professional standards.
-In order for you to show your potential you will be assessed in a variety of formats, including traditional timed assessments, scientific report writing, verbal and written presentations, and participation in group activities.
+Assessments must pass with 40 per cent or greater unless they are a core competency which are set in line with our accrediting body professional standards.

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.

-The members of staff that teach across the course have a wide range of research, food industry and local authority backgrounds alongside their teaching experience and excel at sharing their knowledge and professional experiences.
+The members of staff that teach across the course have a wide range of research, food industry and local authority backgrounds alongside their teaching experience, and excel at sharing their knowledge and professional experiences.
 This brings a vibrancy to the teaching sessions that you find in the food safety field.

 Entry requirements